Arthur Beresford, 6th Baron Decies: Early life

 Beresford was born on 15 April 1915.
 He was the youngest of three children born to John Beresford, 5th Baron Decies (1866–1944), aide-de-camp to the Prince Arthur, Duke of Connaught, and Helen Vivien Gould (1893–1931).
 From his parents marriage, he had two older sisters, Eileen Vivian de la Poer Horsley-Beresford and Catherine Moya Beresford.
 After his mother's death in 1931, his father married another American heiress, Elizabeth Wharton Drexel (widow of society leader Harry Lehr), in 1936.

 His paternal grandparents were William Beresford, 3rd Baron Decies and the former Catherine Anne Dent.
 His maternal grandparents were American railroad tycoon George Jay Gould I and, his wife, former actress Edith Kingdon.
 Among his extended family were uncles William Beresford, 4th Baron Decies and cricketer Seton Beresford, and aunt Hon.
 Catherine Beresford (who married Edward J. M. Lumb).
 From his mother's side, his aunts and uncles included Kingdon Gould I, Marjorie Gwynne Gould, Jay Gould II, Edith Catherine Gould, and Gloria Gould.

 Career

 Upon the death of his father, he inherited his father's titles and became Baron Decies.

-He gained the rank of Flying Officer in the Royal Air Force Volunteer Reserve and fought in World War II where he was awarded the Distinguished Flying Cross, U.S.
+He gained the rank of Flying Officer in the Royal Air Force Volunteer Reserve and fought in World War II.
+As an Air Gunner with 570 Squadron, he was wounded in action flying over Arnhem on September 23rd, 1944 during the squadron's final resupply mission in support of Operation Market Garden.
+It was for this action in support of American troops that he was awarded the Distinguished Flying Cross.
+The Imperial War Museum has a photo of Beresford being awarded the DFC in its online collection.